ambroiseodt/itl/apps/memory/README.md

 ```

 ## Compressibility
-To evaluate the impact of compressing the data by creating dependence between the attributes, we create a compressed database (see `apps/dataset/dependent_data`) with people having dependent attributes with the following commands (to be run from the root of the repository):
+To evaluate the impact of compressing the data by creating dependent attributes, we create a compressed database (see `apps/dataset/dependent_data`) with people having dependent attributes with the following commands (to be run from the root of the repository):
 ```bash
 bash apps/memory/scripts/generate_dependent_data.sh
 ```